Hijerboa/MakeUC2020/README.md

 # MakeUC2020

-Uses COVID-19 business guidelines provided by coronavirus.ohio.gov to allow users to provide reports how well businesses are following current COVID-19 regulations through a web interface, as well as view reports on businesses in the user's area.
+Uses COVID-19 business guidelines provided by the [Ohio Department of Health](coronavirus.ohio.gov) to allow users to provide reports how well businesses are following current COVID-19 regulations through a web interface, as well as view reports on businesses in the user's area.

 ## The following guidelines are considered by the service: